Nexosis/nexosis.github.io/_tutorials/network-security.md

 *See [KDD Cup 1999 Data](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html){:target="_blank"} and [Intrustion Detection Learning](http://kdd.ics.uci.edu/databases/kddcup99/task.html){:target="_blank"} for more details, including downloads of the prepared data, task description and data dictionary.*

 The initial program used to create the data for this competition was prepared and managed by MIT Lincoln Labs.
-They setup an environment that captured raw network traffic (TCP dump data) for a network simulating a typical U.S. Air Force LAN for 9 weeks.
+They set up an environment that captured raw network traffic (TCP dump data) for a network simulating a typical U.S. Air Force LAN for 9 weeks.
 While capturing data, they hit it with multiple attacks.
 They collected about 4 GB of the network data, compressed and then transformed it into almost 5 million connection records and did some post processing to make sure the records contained some information that would be useful to detecting attackers.

 <h3 id="datasets" class="jumptarget">Datasets</h3>